-Mostly it is the little pleasures of life that are so important to me: enjoying a perfect espresso, walking barefoot, gardening, reading prolifically, getting a tattoo, drinking a good glass of wine, doing yoga, having my favorite guitar in my hands, traveling to Europe (especially to the home of my heart, the Hautes-Pyrénées of France), and spending time with those I love.
+Mostly it is the little pleasures of life that are so important to me: enjoying a perfect espresso, walking barefoot, playing with plants, reading prolifically, finding water, getting a tattoo, drinking a good glass of wine, doing yoga, having my favorite guitar in my hands, being in the woods, traveling to Europe (especially to the home of my heart, the Hautes-Pyrénées of France), and spending time with those I love.

 All in all, I have loved digging into things, transforming things, and creating things my whole life.

 So circling back to the beginning… How does all this make sense to anyone?
 How does it all make sense to me?
 For a long time I wondered what the answer was.
 Why was I never content to focus on one thing?
 Why did I have so many interests?
 Why the insatiable wanderlust?
 Couldn’t I just figure out what I wanted to do in life?
 Even most of the people that have known me over the years, have only known me in whatever facet of life that they happened to connect with me in; being completely unaware of all the rest.
 Sometimes for me, it just seemed too complicated to explain this wild, wonderful mess that is my life.
 And sometimes maybe it was just a little bit too scary and vulnerable to divulge all of me in one place.